Framework

 - As a checklist to fake culture.
 This has to be real.
 People can tell when connection is performative.

 - As an excuse to ignore compensation.
+Table stakes are the foundation.
 Fulfillment doesn't replace fair pay.
-It's an addition, not a substitute.
+Build both.

 - As a quick fix.
-These inputs take time to build.
+These commitments take time to build.
 There's no shortcut.
+The team has to see the consistency of your commitment.

 Diagnose Which Pursuit Is Weak